Arzu Toker

 Arzu Toker (born 1952) is a German-speaking writer, journalist, publicist and translator of Turkish descent.

 Biography

 Toker was born in 1952 in Halfeti, Turkey.
-She moved to Germany in 1974, where she has lived ever since.
+She emigrated to Germany in 1974, where she has lived ever since.
+She dedicates her life to enlightenment and to the development of individual freedom and personality.
+Today the focus of her work is on literary.